coreyphillips/moonshine/README.md

 </p>

 > Moonshine is a homebrewed, open-source, non-custodial, Bitcoin/Litecoin Electrum wallet for iOS & Android.

-CAUTION: **Caution:**
-This app is still heavily in development.
-Please use at your own risk.

 Built with React Native, Moonshine utilizes Electrum's JSON-RPC methods to interact with the Bitcoin/Litecoin network.